Written by

 while replacing “xxxx” with the UUID of thenvme0n1p2

-device to tell GRUB about our encrypted file system - Run
+device and “yyyy” with the offset of the swapfile to tell the boot manager about our encrypted file system

 Install Network Manager